Skip to content

 1. In the GCP console, go to IAM & Admin → Service Accounts.

-2. Click Create Service Account and assign the roles above.
+2. Click Create Service Account and assign the role(s) above.

 3. Go to the Keys tab → Add Key → Create new key → JSON.
 Download the JSON file.